7 Weeks Pregnant

 Frequently Asked Questions

 Q: Is the fetal heart rate too fast?
-A: 150-170 bpm is normal this week.
-Faster is common; slow < 100 bpm by week 7 raises concern.
-Discuss trends, not single readings [2].
+A: 150 to 170 bpm is normal this week.
+A faster rate is common; a slow rate below 100 bpm by week 7 raises more concern.
+Discuss trends rather than a single reading [2].

 Q: Can I have sex?
-A: Yes, low-risk pregnancies can.
-Spotting after is common (cervical friability).
-Avoid if bleeding, pain, preterm labor risk [1].
+A: Yes, in low-risk pregnancies.
+Light spotting afterward is common due to cervical friability.
+Avoid sex if you have bleeding, pain, or preterm labor risk [1].

 For Dads